grubbyhacker/cc784Arduino/README.md

 # CC784Arduino
 This is the code behind my wifi-enabled ColorCells CC784 LED message board.
 It uses an ESP8266 and Arduino libraries to build a web front-end and REST-like API for this old device.
 I packaged the serial communication with the CC784 into an easy to use Arduino library so you can do whatever you want with it.
+I provided my webserver example and another using an UNO and Serial console.
+Here is a picture of the webserver UI:

 ![Image of what the UI looks like](screenshots/esp8266_cc784.png "This is web page is completely served from the ESP8266 itself, except for the background image.")